mnguy348/mnguy348.github.io/_posts/2021-2-1-Welcome.md

 layout: post
 title: Welcome!
 ---
-I am a predmed strudent planning on obtaining a Bachelor's degreee in Biochemistry at Cal Poly university in June 2023 and applying to medical school after graduation.
+I am a predmed strudent at Cal Poly university planning on obtaining a Bachelor's degree in Biochemistry in June 2023 and applying to medical school after graduation.